The Lisbon Travel Guide

 Ceated from scratch in 2014 by Time Out Portugal, Time Out Market selects the best ideas and business projects and keeps it in the market for anywhere from one week to several years.
 If it’s good, it goes in the magazine.
 If it’s great, it goes into the market.
 On the one hand, you’ll find some of the best restaurants for burgers, steak, or sushi.
 On the other hand, you’ll discover some of the longest-running market vendors for fis, fruit, and flowers.

-Where to Sip: Bars
+Where to Sip

 Red Frog Speak Easy